University Pain and Spine Center

 Interventional Pain Management Physicians & Minimally Invasive Surgeons located throughout the state of New Jersey

 The aftermath of an automobile accident can have a long-lasting effect on your health and mobility.
-At University Pain Medicine Center, with offices throughout New Jersey, the pain management team offers comprehensive care for whiplash, herniated discs, and other common automobile injuries.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Monroe Township, Somerset, Freehold, and Clark, New Jersey, the pain management team offers comprehensive care for whiplash, herniated discs, and other common automobile injuries.
 Staff also provides resources to help you through the legal matters of an auto accident.
-If you’re suffering from an automobile injury, book an appointment online or call the University Pain Medicine Center office nearest you today to find pain relief.
+If you’re suffering from an automobile injury, book an appointment online or call the University Pain and Spine Center office nearest you today to find pain relief.

 This is a common neck injury.
 It happens when your neck jerks back and forth quickly and violently.
 Your spine bends past its normal range of motion.
 This can injure the vertebrae of your cervical spine.
 It can damage the supporting ligaments and muscles in your neck.

 Treatment options may include rest, medications and injections.
 You may benefit from a soft cervical collar.
 Physical therapy can also be an important part of your recovery.
 Your healthcare provider can create a care plan that is right for your needs.

 Automobile Injury Q & A